leftbones/SandSim/NOTES.md

 - Powder
   * Dust - Lightweight powder created by various reactions, mildly flammable and burns extremely fast
-  * Concrete Powder - Becomes Concrete when mixed with Water

 - Special
   * Separator - Elements that touch it can be split into their component elements, if possible (Example: Water -> Hydrogen + Air)